asos-conradannan/vscode-pm-course-part2-mcps/4.5-miro-boards/SCRIPT.md

 ---

 Perfect!
-You just synthesized 2 hours of workshop into organized insights
+You just synthesised 2 hours of workshop into organised insights

 **What happened:**
 - Extracted all text automatically